ggcarrots/django-carrots/source/python_quickstart.rst

 Introduction to Python
 ======================

-Let’s start with running   the interpreter which we installed in the previous chapter.
-Please Run:
+Let’s start with running the Python interpreter we installed in the previous chapter.
+Please run:

 .. code-block:: sh